blaze-b/java-design-patterns/README.md

 - When to use: To make functionalities of concrete classes independent of interface implementor classes,both types of classes can be altered structurally without affecting each other

+### Composite Design Pattern

+- Composite design pattern composes objects in terms of a `tree structure` to represent part as well as whole hierarchy
+- This pattern creates a class that contains group of its own objects
+- Intention:
+  - Recursive composition
+  - It lets clients treat individual objects and compositions of objects uniformly
+- When to use: It should be used when clients need to ignore the difference between compositions of objects and individual objects and needs to handle them in the same way